panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #49.md

 **General info**

+AAI

+Elearning patform setup is ongoing,

 **OneData advancement**

+Test form accessing data form Cesnet, caching data  and mounting the space on the notebook.
+Andrea will organise.
+Install the OneClient on Visa https://github.com/onedata/oneclient Client can have a cache configured.

+ESRF should provide more information in tems of inodes/volume for a full production.

 **CVMFS**

+CERIC integration with proxmox, ESS is deploying OpenStack

 **VISA deployment (on RI lan and outside of RI infrastructure)**

+DESY work in progress

 **Deliverables and milestones for 15th of Nov 2021 :**